DQR Theorem:

 Ofc the aged veterans looked suspiciously at my dark art- “what if it didn’t work? what if we miss one?”

-One night, we ran a maintenance so cleanly it didn’t even show up on the outage report.
-My boss assumed we had canceled it.
-Nice.
+A few skeptical grumbles aside, one night, we ran a maintenance so cleanly it didn’t even show up on the outage report.
+It was assumed we had canceled it, which was neat.

 This isn’t genius work- in fact I’d fully expect you to say “obviously”.